jackyyeh5111/LeetcodeAlgorithm/Easy/13/README.md

 ## 2. Note:
 For each character, check its' next value.
 If the character is less than its' next value, then reduce it, and vice versa.

+### Java Implementation:
+Since we cannot consider String as char array directory, we must use String.toCharArray() for changing into char array.
+Besides, when decalre a HashMap type variable, the specific type must be fed as A CLASS.
+For example, HashMap<Character, Integer>.

+Length is considered as VARIABLE in array object, and FUNCTION in map/list/queue ... etc.

 ## 3. [Leetcode Link](https://leetcode.com/problems/roman-to-integer/description/)